e-cal/ecal.dev/src/static/pages/home.md

 Technological progress is the one constant factor that directly enhances the quality of life for all.

-We are reaching a unique point where machine intelligence can augment human intelligence.
+We are reaching a unique point in our history where machine intelligence can augment human intelligence.

 **Building intelligent tools** paves the way to the future.
 What that looks like is up to us.